catrope/sf-open-source-voting-talk/README.md

 The raw file is in Markdown.
-The Markdown file can be converted to PDF slides using the open-source program called [Marp](https://yhatt.github.io/marp/) (Markdown Presentation Writer), which is a desktop application for Mac OS X.
+The Markdown file can be converted to PDF slides using the open-source program called [Marp](https://yhatt.github.io/marp/) (Markdown Presentation Writer), which is a desktop application for Windows, Mac OS X and Linux.

 ## Authors

 * Christopher Jerdonek
+* Roan Kattouw

 ## Copyright

 Copyright (C) 2017 Christopher Jerdonek
+Copyright (C) 2018 Roan Kattouw

 ## License